KarlUweMartin/Unity_Satellites/README.md

 #### Know Issues

-- Orbits of satellites with elliptical, irregular or non-circular orbits are not displayed correctly.
+- Orbit visualization of satellites with elliptical, irregular or non-circular orbits are not displayed correctly.
 - Large datasets may cause performance issues (especially on mobile devices)

 #### Sources